 Now that the principles and guidelines are set, different ways and steps to set up a visioning project will be explored.
 Starting with the steps is more logical, as the different ways of visioning have many steps in common.
 The most common steps in a visioning project are shown in the diagram below. (fig. 5)

+where there is no vision, people perish"

 (proverbs 29:1)